TIMELINE-Key moments in Brazil's Petrobras corruption probe

 July 20

 Three executives of Brazil’s Camargo Correa group are convicted of money laundering, corruption and other charges, the first construction-industry executives to be sentenced in the Petrobras investigation.
-Two executives will serve a year of house arrest with electronic monitoring, and two to six years of modified house arrest, while the third could face nine years and six months in prison.
+Two executives will serve a year of house arrest with electronic monitoring and two to six years of modified house arrest while the third could face nine years and six months in prison.
+(Reporting by Caroline Stauffer)